 Advanced Placement Audition in sight-singing (by invitation; September 6)

 All incoming music majors (freshmen and transfers) are required to complete the Preliminary Assessment by May 31 and the Placement Exam by August 31, as are BA students who wish to enroll in the core music theory curriculum.
 The summer E-course (for which you’ll receive an Enrollment Key when you complete the Pre-Assessment) is highly recommended as preparation for the music theory core curriculum.
 Lawrence’s Advanced Placement Exams in music theory and aural skills are required of all transfer students and recommended for incoming freshmen who have had significant prior training in those areas.
-Advanced-placement auditions for sight-singing will be held on September 7 for a small percentage of students based on the Placement Exam scores; students invited to take this audition will be contacted during the first week of September.
+Advanced-placement auditions for sight-singing will be held on September 6 for a small percentage of students based on the Placement Exam scores; students invited to take this audition will be contacted during the first week of September.
 For more information about music theory placement and the music theory core curriculum (including required fall-term textbooks), click here.

 7. Your bill is available (July 15)